 To help a man's self-image, a woman thus merely need to smile when he approaches, maintain a comfortable but constant distance apart while talking, and once ask him to demonstrate an aspect of his projects.
 To a woman's mind saying "You swing dance?
 Show me" seems awkwardly needy and forced.
 But her saying "show me" about something will will probably be the highlight of his day.

-Another way women's and men's ways to feel attractive are opposite is that men do not expect women to "just get it" and do not mind putting forth a bit of effort.
+Another way women's and men's ways to feel attractive are opposite is that men do not mind putting forth a bit of effort to be desirable.
 This is why men sometimes tell a woman to feel safe or relaxed, or offer to show her some aspect of a personal project.
 He is using the woman's visible response, or lack thereof, to check whether he is attractive.
 Doing this is the male equivalent of women looking in mirror before leaving the house.
 (My sons, our male "mirror" is more honest!)

 Finally, note that the best way for both men and women to increase their attractiveness is to develop more playful confidence, for it makes people more unique as well as strengthening their presence.